 It's clear that Brexit has put pressure on the manufacturing sector and not just in terms of accessible markets and affordable component imports.
-Britain currently has the lowest level of robotics in the development manufacturing sector and some experts believe that a lack of access to cheap immigrant labour in the future may push production to robots.
+U.S. manufacturers should continue to closely watch advances in British trade agreements.

 US-China Trade War